 Getting vaccinated against COVID-19 is the best way to protect yourself and others.
-The vaccine is being distributed in three phases, with those who are at the highest risk receiving it first.
-On April 2, Colorado moved into Phase 2.
+The vaccine is being distributed in three phases.
+Colorado is presently in Phase 2.

 For the most current information on the state’s distribution strategy, go to the Colorado Department of Public Health & Environment (CDPHE) website.
 You may also call the CDPHE call center for answers to your COVID-19 vaccine questions at 1-877-CO VAX CO (1-877-268-2926).
 The vaccine call center is now open 24 hours a day, seven days a week.

 Currently, three vaccines are authorized in the US and recommended to prevent COVID-19.
 All available vaccines are safe and extremely effective against severe illness, hospitalization and death from COVID-19.
 Because there are more people who need the vaccine than available vaccines, the best vaccine is the one that is available to you at the time you are eligible.
 Because supply issues exist, the choice is between the immediately available vaccine and no vaccine, rather than a choice between the three manufacturers.
 Please take the soonest available vaccine appointment when you are eligible.

 Both the Pfizer-BioNTech and Moderna vaccines require two shots.
 It is very important that you get your second shot, to make sure you have full protection.
 The same vaccine brand must be used for both shots.
 The Johnson & Johnson (Janssen) vaccine requires only one shot.